Congresswoman Maxine Waters Says Donald Trump Should Be ‘Imprisoned And Placed In Solitary Confinement’

 “I’m calling on the GOP to stop Trump’s filthy talk of whistleblowers being spies & using mob language implying they should be killed.
 Impeachment is not good enough for Trump.
 He needs to be imprisoned & placed in solitary confinement.
 But for now, impeachment is the imperative,” Waters tweeted.

-Donald Trump has forcefully pushed back against the whistleblower complaint claiming that he pressured Ukraine into investigating former Vice President Joe Biden and Biden’s son, Hunter, for his business dealings in Ukraine.
+Donald Trump has forcefully pushed back against the whistleblower complaint, claiming that he pressured Ukraine into investigating former Vice President Joe Biden and Biden’s son, Hunter, for his business dealings in Ukraine.
 The complaint outlined a series of actions Trump took in order to pressure Ukraine, including withholding military aid and pressuring the Ukrainian president during a July 25 phone call.
 The White House later released a summary of the call, showing that Trump called on his Ukrainian counterpart to investigate Biden.

-This weekend Trump said that he deserves to “meet” the whistleblower, and had previously said in a private meeting that the person who gave the information to the whistleblower is a “spy,” insinuation that this person would have faced capital punishment in the past.
+This weekend, Trump said that he deserves to “meet” the whistleblower, and had previously said in a private meeting that the person who gave the information to the whistleblower is a “spy,” insinuating that this person would have faced capital punishment in the past.

 Trump’s actions have drawn the ire of his own party as well.
 This week, Iowa Senator Chuck Grassley issued a statement defending the whistleblower, though Grassley did not reference Trump by name.
 Grassley is the chairman of the U.S. Senate’s Whistleblower Protection Caucus and has been vocal in the past about the need to protect those who speak out against government abuses.